Blank Family Tree

 Filed under Articles, Blank Family Tree, Latest News

 This is a neat idea that more communities should consider.
 What better way to show residents how their tax dollars work than a family tree search Sunday.
 This story from the Scarborough Evening News reports that residents of Scarborough will be welcome to participate in a unique event every Sunday.
 It is a day set aside to help research their family trees.
-The Council Records Office in North Yorkshire County is taking registrations for a family history “day school” intended Continue reading “A Family Tree Search Sunday” »
+The Council Records Office in North Yorkshire County is taking registrations for a family history “day school” intended to aid beginning genealogists in their initial research.

 You’ve Got your Blank Family Tree Form to Print, What Next?